Testicular Cancer Treatment in Sarasota, FL

 - A collection of fluid in the scrotum

 Most of the time, cancer only affects one testicle.
 Self-check regularly.
-If you are experiencing any of these symptoms, call (941) 917-5400 and make an appointment with Dr. Kaplon.
+If you are experiencing any symptoms of testicular cancer, please call (941) 917-5400 and schedule a consultation with board-certified urologist Dr. Kaplon.
+Start your testicular cancer testing and treatment at our urology clinic in Sarasota, FL today.

 Risk factors of testicular cancer